swiftlang/swift-package-manager/Documentation/Development.md

 SwiftPM computes the path of its runtime libraries relative to where it is installed.
-This path can be overridden by setting the environment variable `SWIFTPM_PD_LIBS` to a directory containing the libraries.
-This can be a list of absolute search paths separated by colons (":").
+This path can be overridden by setting the environment variable `SWIFTPM_PD_LIBS` to a directory containing the libraries, or a colon-separated list of absolute search paths.
 SwiftPM will choose the first path which exists on disk.
 If none of the paths are present on disk, it will fall back to built-in computation.